shariar26868/Junit-Testing/README.md

 # Junit-Testing
 /*
- * Automation Project: Web Form Testing
+Automation Project: Web Form Testing

- *
- * Overview:
+Overview

- * This project automates the process of testing two web forms using Selenium WebDriver and JUnit.
+This project automates the process of testing two web forms using Selenium WebDriver and JUnit.
- */

-// Prerequisites
+Prerequisites

-/*
+Software Requirements

- * 1. Install Java Development Kit (JDK) 8 or higher.
+Java Development Kit (JDK): Version 8 or higher.

- * 2. Set up Maven for dependency management.
+Maven: For dependency management.

+Maven Dependencies

- * 3. Add the following Maven dependencies to the pom.xml:
+Add the following dependencies to your pom.xml:
- */

 <dependencies>
     <dependency>